alan-turing-institute/data-safe-haven/README.md

 ![Data Safe Haven cartoon by Scriberia for The Alan Turing Institute](docs/source/_static/scriberia_diagram.jpg)

-# :eyes: What is the Turing Data Safe Haven?
+# 👀 What is the Turing Data Safe Haven?

 The **Turing Data Safe Haven** is an open-source framework for creating secure environments to analyse sensitive data.
 It provides a set of scripts and templates that will allow you to deploy, administer and use your own secure environment.